sidsapien/sidsapien.github.io/_posts/2018-11-20-to-carry-on-or-pass-the-baton.md

 ---
 layout: post
-title:  "To carry on or pass the baton"
+title:  "To Carry On or Pass the Baton"
 categories: [Others]
 author: Siddharth
 image: assets/images/pass_the_baton.jpg